-We have started our discussion of these twelve links, and we saw that they describe the mechanism for how we generate our uncontrollably recurring aggregates – the body and mind and so on – of each lifetime, and, specifically our tainted aggregates.
-These are these aggregate factors that are generated by unawareness – unawareness specifically of the reality of how persons exist – and how these aggregates then constitute the basis of the foundation on which we experience the first two types of suffering – unhappiness and ordinary happiness.
-And these aggregate factors contain further unawareness and disturbing emotions and attitudes that derive from that unawareness, as well as various karmic tendencies which are built up by acting on the basis of unawareness.
+We have started our discussion of these 12 links, and we saw that they describe the mechanism for how we generate our uncontrollably recurring aggregates – the body and mind and so on – of each lifetime, and, specifically our tainted aggregates.
+These are these aggregate factors that are generated by unawareness – unawareness specifically of the reality of how persons exist.
+These 12 links describe how these aggregates then constitute the basis of the foundation on which we experience the first two types of suffering – unhappiness and ordinary happiness.
+These aggregate factors contain further unawareness and disturbing emotions and attitudes that derive from that unawareness, as well as various karmic tendencies which are built up by acting on the basis of unawareness.

-We started going through the twelve, and the first one was unawareness.
+We started going through the 12, and the first one was unawareness.
 That was specifically unawareness of how persons exist, both ourselves and others.
-And it includes both the doctrinally based unawareness that we have been taught, we had to learn from one of these non-Buddhist Indian systems of tenets – so one of these theories of an atman that we find in the various Hindu and Jain schools, which has to do with basically, what we in the West would call a “soul.”
-And because we wouldn’t automatically believe that we have a soul and that we identify with this soul, that this soul is “me.”
-That’s something you’d have to learn; animals wouldn’t believe that they have a soul, for example.
+It includes both the doctrinally based unawareness that we have been taught, we had to learn from one of these non-Buddhist Indian systems of tenets – so one of these theories of an atman that we find in the various Hindu and Jain schools, which has to do with basically, what we in the West would call a “soul.”
+Because we wouldn’t automatically believe that we have a soul and that we identify with this soul, that this soul is “me,” that’s something you’d have to learn; animals wouldn’t believe that they have a soul, for example.

-And also this unawareness link contains what is more subtle, underlying this type of this doctrinally based unawareness, namely what’s called “automatically arising unawareness.”
+This unawareness link also contains what is more subtle, underlying this type of this doctrinally based unawareness, namely what’s called “automatically arising unawareness.”
 And this is understood on several levels.
-The level which is held in common, or asserted in common by all Buddhist schools of philosophy here, is the belief that I exist as some self-sufficiently knowable “me” that can be known all by itself, as in the example we used yesterday of, “I want you to love me for me, myself; not for my money, or my good looks, or my intelligence, or whatever.”
-And animals have this as well.
+The level that is held in common, or asserted in common by all Buddhist schools of philosophy here, is the belief that I exist as some self-sufficiently knowable “me” that can be known all by itself, as in the example we used yesterday of, “I want you to love me for me, myself; not for my money, or my good looks, or my intelligence, or whatever.”
+Animals have this as well.
 When the dog sees its master, it thinks, “I’m seeing the master.”
 It doesn’t certainly think that I’m seeing a body and on the basis of the body is imputed my master.

 Is it something on the side of the object, of a person, that makes it that you can know the person all by itself?
 Well, no. Is it some special findable characteristic inside the person that makes them me, or makes them you?
 No, you can’t find anything like that.
 Is there a bar code on the side of the person, or a special genetic code?
 Well, aside from the fact that that’s only there for one lifetime, you might think that, “Well, this is what makes me special,” a fingerprint or something like that.
 Because, after all, this becomes a very serious question.
 We look at ourselves, pictures of ourselves, when we were a baby, when we were five years old, fifteen years old, thirty years old... depending on how old we are, at various stages in our life let’s say, sixty years old, and there certainly isn’t, there aren’t any cells in the body that have stayed the same in each of these pictures, in each of these bodies.
 And yet, “That’s me!” isn’t it?
 So what makes it “me?”